 Reserves in excess of the economic reserves held at PAR Vermont are supported by a letter of credit agreement provided by a highly rated bank, which has a maximum commitment amount of \$843 million and a 20 year term expiring October 2031.
 The letter of credit agreement is non-recourse to Pacific LifeCorp or any of its affiliates, other than PAR Vermont.
 The letter of credit has been approved as an admissible asset by the Vermont Department for PAR Vermont statutory accounting.
-As of December 31, 2015, the letter of credit amounted to \$680 million and was held in a trust with Pacific Life as beneficiary.
-PAR Vermont admitted \$677 million and \$619 million as an asset in its statutory financial statements as of December 31, 2015 and 2014, respectively.
+As of December 31, 2016 and 2015, the letter of credit amounted to \$730 million and \$680 million, respectively, and was held in a trust with Pacific Life as beneficiary.
+PAR Vermont admitted \$730 million and \$677 million as assets in its statutory financial statements as of December 31, 2016 and 2015, respectively.

 Reserves in excess of the economic reserves held at PBRC are supported by a note facility with a maximum commitment amount of \$400 million.
 This facility is non-recourse to Pacific Life or any of its affiliates, other than PBRC.
-Through this facility, PBRC issued a surplus note with a maturity date of December 2043 and received a note receivable in return with a maturity date of December 2038.
+Through this facility, PBRC issued a surplus note in 2013 with a maturity date of December 2043 and received a note receivable in return with a maturity date of December 2038.
 The note receivable is credit enhanced by a highly rated third-party reinsurer for 20 years with a five year extension.
 The note receivable has been approved as an admissible asset by the Vermont Department for PBRC statutory accounting.
-As of December 31, 2015 and 2014, the note receivable amounted to \$159 million and \$111 million, respectively, and was held in a trust with Pacific Life as beneficiary.
-PBRC admitted \$159 million and \$111 million as an asset in its statutory financial statements as of December 31, 2015 and 2014, respectively.
+As of December 31, 2016 and 2015, the note receivable amounted to \$210 million and \$159 million, respectively, and was held in a trust with Pacific Life as beneficiary.
+PBRC admitted \$210 million and \$159 million as an asset in its statutory financial statements as of December 31, 2016 and 2015, respectively.

 Pacific Life has reinsurance agreements with Pacific Life Reinsurance (Barbados) Ltd. (PLRB), an exempt life reinsurance company domiciled in Barbados and wholly owned by Pacific LifeCorp.
 The underlying reinsurance is comprised of coinsurance and YRT treaties.
 Pacific Life retroceded the majority of the underlying YRT U.S. treaties on a 100% coinsurance with funds withheld basis to PLRB (PLRB Agreement).
 The PLRB Agreement is accounted for under deposit accounting for U.S. GAAP and as reinsurance under statutory accounting principles.
-The statutory accounting reserve credit is supported by cash, funds withheld at Pacific Life and a \$413 million letter of credit issued to PLRB by highly rated third-party banks for the benefit of Pacific Life, which expires August 26, 2016.
-In connection with the acquisition and reinsurance arrangements between Pacific Life and PLRB, Pacific LifeCorp entered into a capital maintenance agreement and has also agreed to honor PLRB's obligations to the letter of credit provider in the event of default.
+The statutory accounting reserve credit is supported by cash, funds withheld at Pacific Life and a \$407 million letter of credit issued to PLRB by a highly rated bank for the benefit of Pacific Life, which was renewed in August 2016 and expires August 2021.
+In connection with the reinsurance arrangements between Pacific Life and PLRB, Pacific LifeCorp entered into a capital maintenance agreement.

 Pacific Annuity Reinsurance Company (PARC) is a captive reinsurance company subject to regulatory supervision by the Arizona Department of Insurance.
 PARC was formed to reinsure benefits provided by variable annuity contracts and contract rider guarantees issued by Pacific Life.
 Base annuity contracts are reinsured on a modified coinsurance basis and the contract guarantees are reinsured on a coinsurance with funds withheld basis.
-On December 1, 2012, the effective date of the reinsurance agreement, Pacific Life ceded 5% of its inforce variable annuity business to PARC, after third-party reinsurance, and ceded 5% of new business issued thereafter.
+In December 2012, the effective date of the reinsurance agreement, Pacific Life ceded 5% of its inforce variable annuity business to PARC, after third-party reinsurance, and ceded 5% of new business issued thereafter.
 PARC is a wholly owned subsidiary of Pacific LifeCorp.